 The Programme Leader, Dr Stephen Hall, focuses much of his research inon the links between low carbon innovation, economics, energy, climate change and society.
 His work has been incorporated into national energy policy, used by the Infrastructure Commission, and adopted by the International Energy Agency.

 The wider programme team is made up of academics and researchers from across the School of Earth and Environment, School of Geography and the Institute for Transport Studies.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-You will be assessed using a range of techniques including essays, presentations, with assessment of problem based learning sets.
+You'll be assessed using a range of techniques including essays, presentations, with further assessment of problem- based learning sets.
 The problems set will be drawn directly from real world challenges facing cities and are an excellent preparation for professional practise.

-You will have the opportunity to choose how to tackle assessments yourself, whether that be through the creation of a website, a presentation or more traditional methods.
+You'll have the opportunity to choose how to tackle assessments yourself; whether that be through the creation of a website, a presentation or more traditional methods.